Why Do Neural Response Generation Models Prefer Universal Replies?: Experiments

-\textbf{Evaluation Metrics.} The quality of response was measured using both numeric metrics and human annotators.
-Firstly, \textit{Word Perplexity} (PPL) was used in this work, as it can be used to determine the semantic context of phrase-level utterance~\cite{DBLP:conf/aaai/SerbanSBCP16}.
-Secondly, a ``ROGUE'' score, which evaluates the extent of overlapping words between the ground-truth results and the predicted answers, was also used in ~\citet{lin2004rouge}.
-Thirdly, we employed ``Distinct-1'' and ``Distinct-2'' to evaluate the number of distinct Unigrams and Bigrams of the generated responses~\cite{DBLP:conf/naacl/LiGBGD16}.
+The quality of responses was measured using both numeric metrics and human annotators.
+Firstly, \textit{Word Perplexity} (PPL) was used to measure the model's ability to account for the syntactic structure for each utterance~\cite{DBLP:conf/aaai/SerbanSBCP16}.
+Secondly, ROUGE-1 and ROUGE-L scores~\cite{lin2004rouge}, which evaluate the extent of overlapping words between the ground-truth and predicted replies, were also adopted in the experiments.
+Then, we employed the diversity measurements Distinct-1 and Distinct-2 to evaluate the number of distinct Unigrams and Bigrams of the generated responses~\cite{DBLP:conf/naacl/LiGBGD16}.

-Furthermore, we recruited human annotators to cross verify the quality of generated responses\footnote{Three highly educated labelers were invited.}.
+Furthermore, we recruited three highly educated human annotators to cross verify the quality of generated responses.
 We randomly sampled 100 queries and generated 10 replies for each query using different models, with beam size set to 10.
-The labeled results were categorized into three degree~\cite{DBLP:conf/aaai/XingWWLHZM17,DBLP:conf/coling/MouSYL0J16}:
+The labeled results were categorized into three degrees~\cite{DBLP:conf/aaai/XingWWLHZM17,DBLP:conf/coling/MouSYL0J16}:

 \textbf{0}: The response cannot be used as a reply to the message.
 It is either semantically irrelevant or not fluent (e.g., with grammatical errors or UNK).

 \textbf{1}: The response can be used as a reply to the message, which includes the universal replies such as ``Yes, I see'' , ``Me too'' and ``I don’t know''.